 - Auto Location (optional): Improve the location field by adding an auto‐suggests option.

-- Extended Location (optional): Allow the users choose where the business is located on the map.
+- Extended Location (optional): Allow the users to choose where the business is located on the map.

 - CSS Hero (optional): Beautifully customize your website without writing any line of code.